Catherine Hills: Education

-In the 1960s, Hill excavated with Phillip Rahtz at Beckery chapel, Glastonbury.
+In the 1960s, Hill excavated with Philip Rahtz at Beckery chapel, Glastonbury.

 Career

 She was appointed as a lecturer in Cambridge in 1977 in the Department of Archaeology.
 Previous to that she was a Field Officer for Norfolk Archaeological Unit.
 Hills was elected as a Fellow of the Society of Antiquaries in 1978.
-She was a Fellow of Newnham College.
+She was a Fellow of Newnham College, Cambridge.

-Hills was closely associated with the excavation of the famous early Anglo-Saxon cremation cemetery at Spong Hill, North Elmham, Norfolk, where she directed excavations from 1974 until the completion of excavations in 1981.
+Hills was closely associated with the excavation of the early Anglo-Saxon cremation cemetery at Spong Hill, North Elmham, Norfolk, where she directed excavations from 1974 until the completion of excavations in 1981.
 Hills' post-excavation analyses of this major site led to substantial contributions in the fields of early Anglo-Saxon archaeology, particularly regarding burial and migration, and more recently the chronology of the 5th century.

 She presented the Channel 4 series The Blood of the British.
-She is Vice-President of the Society for Medieval Archaeology from 2017-2022.
+She was Vice-President of the Society for Medieval Archaeology from 2017-2022.